 A maths degree can lead to a wide range of careers, and is highly valued by employers who view it as proof of good logic, problem-solving skills and ability to work hard.
-When you are helping a student who is thinking of applying for a maths degree, here are some good questions to ask them:
+Unifrog co-founder Coralie Colmez, maths graduate and author of ‘Math on Trial', shares her top questions to ask a student thinking of applying for a maths degree:

 Do you love maths?